 The Doris area is connected by an all-weather road to Madrid North and Windy Lake potable water intake area, 10 km to the south of Doris Mine.
 Madrid North infrastructure currently includes mining of the Naartok East Crown Pillar and Madrid North underground decline.
 Mining support infrastructure includes an overburden stockpile, CWP, waste rock storage pad, laydown area, and access roads (Figure 1-4).
 Doris camp currently houses employees for the Doris and Madrid operations.
-The Windy Camp at Windy Lake has been decommissioned with one dome structure remaining, which is planned to be removed the summer of 2024 (Figure 1-5).
+The Windy Camp at Windy Lake has been decommissioned and the final structure was removed in 2024.